Lunch: Western

 Lunch in Denmark, referred to as frokost, is a light meal.
-Often it includes rye bread with different toppings such as liver pâté, herring, and cheese.
-Smørrebrød is a Danish lunch delicacy that is often used for business meetings or special events.
+It often includes rye bread with different toppings such as liver pâté, herring, and cheese.
+Smørrebrød is a Danish lunch delicacy that is typically used for business meetings or special events.

 In Finland, lunch is a full hot meal, served as one course, sometimes with small salads and desserts.
 Dishes are diverse, ranging from meat or fish courses to soups that are heavy enough to constitute a meal.

 In France, the midday meal is taken between noon and 2:00 p.m.

-In Italy, lunch is taken around 12:30 in the north and at 2:00 p.m. in the center south; it's a full meal but is lighter than supper.
+In Italy, lunch is taken around 12:30 in the north and at 2:00 p.m. in the center south; it is a full meal, but is lighter than supper.

 In Germany, lunch was traditionally the main meal of the day.
 It is traditionally a substantial hot meal, sometimes with additional courses like soup and dessert.
 It is usually a savoury dish consisting of protein (e.g., meat), starchy foods (e.g., potatoes), and vegetables or salad.
 Casseroles and stews are popular as well.
-There are a few sweet dishes like Germknödel or rice pudding that can serve as a main course, too.
+There are a few sweet dishes like Germknödel or rice pudding that can also serve as a main course.
 Lunch is called Mittagessen – literally, "midday's food".

 In the Netherlands, Belgium, and Norway, it is common to eat sandwiches for lunch: slices of bread that people usually carry to work or school and eat in the canteen.
-The slices of bread are usually filled with sweet or savoury foodstuffs such as chocolate sprinkles (hagelslag), apple syrup, peanut butter, slices of meat, cheese or kroket.
-The meal typically includes coffee, milk or juice, and sometimes yogurt, some fruit or soup.
+The slices of bread are normally filled with sweet or savoury foodstuffs such as chocolate sprinkles (hagelslag), apple syrup, peanut butter, slices of meat, cheese or kroket.
+The meal typically includes coffee, milk or juice, and sometimes yogurt, fruit or soup.
 It is eaten around noon, during a lunch break.